drifter-handbook/drifter-handbook.github.io/_posts/2015-01-17-HerbertMansteur.md

 ### Personality

 Herbert Mansteur, born Wolfram Kropp, is a polite, gentle man from the frozen south of the Deep Freeze.
-Always eager to help and make friends, those who meeting him in passing would likely describe him as avuncular and outgoing.
+Always eager to help and make friends, those who meet him in passing would likely describe him as avuncular and outgoing.
 However, this jovial demenor quickly falls away upon closer inspection.

 ### Description